nsidc/earthaccess/docs/contributing/triaging.md

 ## Close Issue as Not Planned

-This section will cover the guidelines for when to use the "Close Issue as Not Planned" label, and how to handle issues that are not planned or feasible.
+This section will cover the guidelines for when to use the "Close Issue as Not Planned" feature, and how to handle issues that are not planned or feasible.

 ### When to Use This Label?